Skip to content

 You can add filters to see data from different sections of your website.

-If you want to check information about conversions on Google Analytics, simply go to the side menu, and click on Conversions > Goals > Overview.
+If you want to check information about conversions on Google Analytics, simply go to the side menu and click on Conversions > Goals > Overview.

 Then, select a time frame to see results over time.

-You can filter the information by date, and check and compare data from previous months.
+You can filter the information by date and check and compare data from previous months.

-Google Search Console also gives you the option to update your sitemap, and see any crawling errors.
+Google Search Console also gives you the option to update your sitemap and see any crawling errors.

 You’ve gathered all the relevant information.
 Now, it’s time to classify it under different categories.

-Create an spreadsheet to categorize the information.
+Create a spreadsheet to categorize the information.

 Excel or Google Sheets are perfect for this purpose.